syrkis/virian.org/src/posts/typography.typ

   ),
   caption: "The Latin Alphabet in Fraktur",
 )<fraktur>

-Linear algebra teaches us that the most fundamental unit (or symbol) of mathematics is not the number, but rather the matrix.
-Thought of as such, the number becomes more akin to the typographical, triangle like atomics of Cuneiform.

 Though recent events might have changed the connotations we have of the Russian Cyrillic alphabet, @cyril shows its undeniable beauty.